rnag/zoom-chat-to-ppro-markers/README.md

 Then, searches under the same media path (or folder) for `*.chat` file(s), and for each imported media file in the bin, imports the [Zoom `.chat` File] as **clip [markers]** into the media file in the Adobe Premiere Pro project.

-Useful info is logged by the script into the Events pane in Premiere.
+Useful info is logged by the script into the [Events Panel] in Premiere.

 ### `SelectChatFileToImport`

 Opens a file browser window, and prompts the user to select a [Zoom `.chat` File].
 Locates all media clips in the project (**clip** or **file**) that share the same _media path_ or folder as the selected `*.chat` file, and for each one imports the `.chat` file as **clip [markers]** into the media clip in the Adobe Premiere Pro project.

-Useful info is logged by the script into the Events pane in Premiere.
+Useful info is logged by the script into the [Events Panel] in Premiere.

 ## Getting Started